neerja007/ChEA/README.md

 Faculty Pages modified.
 Fonts and sizes made uniform.
 IIT-Madras Civil Resources - files added.
 Academic Programmes : B.Tech and M.Tech - rendundant links after content in each page removed, titles changed appropriately.
+Academics - links redirected.
+ParentPage.htm - corresponding content and links given.

+Fonts and styles : to be improved.
 Table borders not uniform : to be done properly.
 Links to pages from faculty.htm redirects to nitt.edu : needs to be corrected.